 The order in which you specify the node names is important.
 First list the primary node name, then the first adoptive node name, then the second adoptive node name, followed, in order, by additional node names. in a failover, control of the package will be transferred to the next adoptive node name listed in the package configuration file.

-If all nodes in the cluster are to be used, and if order is not important, you can specify: NODE_NAME
+If all nodes in the cluster are to be used, and if order is not important, you can specify: NODE NAME

-The node name can contain up to 40 characters.
+A node name can be up to 31 bytes long.